hadisfr/AD-webmanager/README.md

 received numerous updates, additions, and changes.
 We decided to release our version publicly since the original project was not being regularly updated.
 It has grown since to a much more capable application.
-The project is now maintained by [GSI General Software Inc.](https://www.generalsoftwareinc.com/) We will keep updating the project for our organization and the community, and we are open to all kinds of feedback and contributions.
+The project is now maintained by [crees](https://github.com/crees) I will keep updating the project for my work and the community, and am open to all kinds of feedback and contributions.

 # Install and run

-Note: all code has only been tested and it's supported to run on Linux systems, contributions regarding compatibility with other platforms is welcomed.
+Note: all code has only been tested and it's supported to run on Linux and FreeBSD systems, contributions regarding compatibility with other platforms is welcomed.

 ## Local config